 Troy SweetTroy Sweet was born in Kingston, ON and raised in Belleville, ON.
-He played minor hockey in Belleville until the age of 14 when his family was transferred to Mississauga ON for his father’s work.
+He played minor hockey in Belleville until the age of 14 when his family was transferred to Mississauga, ON for his father’s work.
 Troy then played AAA with the Mississauga Reps for 2 years.
 Following his time in Mississauga, Troy was drafted 64th overall to the Oshawa Generals of the OHL.
-Troy scored 30 goals and 50 assists in his final year in the OHL.
+Troy scored 30 goals and had 50 assists in his final year in the OHL.
 After 3 years in the OHL with both the Oshawa Generals & London Knights, Troy decided to utilize his full post- secondary education package provided by the Oshawa Generals & the London Knights and continued his hockey at York University while studying Kinesiology.
-Troy graduated as a Registered Nurse in 1997 and currently is an Executive Territory Manager (Pharmaceuticals) for Takeda Canada.
-Troy has been living back in the Belleville area for the past 11 years, with his children Justain, Alysha and Aaliyah and close to his parents (Ron & Sheron) and sister (Tammy).
+Troy graduated as a Registered Nurse in 1997 and currently is an Strategic Account Manager (Pharmaceuticals) for Sun Parma Canada.
+Troy has been living back in the Belleville area for the past 12 years, with his children Justain, Alysha and Aaliyah and close to his parents, Ron & Sheron, and sister Tammy.
 Troy's passion has always been hockey and for 8 years he served as a Head Coach with the Belleville Bearcats association coaching Novice B, Atom A, Peewee AA, Bantam AA and Midget AA with highly successful teams.
-He has been the Kingston Jr coach for the past 5 years.
+He has coached the Kingston JRs Since January 2016.

 Rob BuntonBorn and raised in Belleville, Rob played Junior hockey for the OHA Belleville Bobcats and the Wellington Dukes.
 He returned to Belleville after attending the University of Western Ontario and immediately started his coaching career at the Boys AAA level and then coached at the OCAA College level.
 He has coached girls' hockey at all levels from Atom to Midget AA.
 Rob has coached boys' and girls' high school hockey and several of his teams have won Provincial titles.
 At the PWHL level he has coached in Whitby as well as Kingston.
 Rob operated one of the first Hockey Canada Skills Academies in the province and many of his students/players have gone on to play in the OHL, NCAA as well as gone on to play professionally.
 He has served as the Coach Mentor for the Belleville Minor Boys Hockey Association as well as Belleville Minor Girls Hockey Association.
 Rob also was employed by the OHL Belleville Bulls as the Director of Hockey Skill Development and has worked for FL Hockey in Kingston as a lead instructor as well as Eastern Elite hockey based out of Oshawa.
 He is married to wife Anne and has two children, Michelle (Kingston) and Hanna (Calgary).
 Hanna played NCAA hockey at Cornell university where she was named to the All League Rookie team, Ivy League Rookie of the Year, Ivy Player of the Year and All League All star team.
 In 2012 she won gold with Team Canada at the U18 World Championships where she was named one of Canada’s Top 3 players by the IIHF and also played for Team Canada at the U22 level.
 She continues to play professionally for the Calgary PWHPA team and recently has been hired by Hockey Canada as the Coordinator of the Women’s U18 National program.